lycaabucay-max/laravel_semi/README.md

 Database Used: MySQL

 ## Features
-- Add Task
+- Add Task: Allows users to create and add new tasks by entering the necessary task information, such as the task title and details.
-- View Tasks
+- View Tasks: Displays all saved tasks in an organized list, allowing users to easily review and monitor their tasks.
-- Edit Task
+- Edit Task: Allows users to modify or update existing task information whenever changes are needed.
-- Delete Task
+- Delete Task: Allows users to remove tasks that are no longer needed from the task list.
-- Update Status
+- Update Status: Allows users to change the status of a task to keep track of its current progress or completion.

 ## Setup
 1. Clone the repo and run `composer install`.